Zayant21/inanutshell/README.md

 ## Requirments

 To run this project, you will need to add the following variables to your background.js file.
-To learn more about getting - [API_KEY](https://platform.openai.com/docs/api-reference/introduction)
+To learn more about [API_KEY](https://platform.openai.com/docs/api-reference/introduction)

 `API_KEY`